Getting to KBR

 If you are coming to the ranch via Kamas and Mirror Lake (15 minutes longer, but a beautiful route from SLC if the road has been cleared of winter snow), County Road 152 runs west from Highway 150 at Wyoming milepost 21 which is about two miles into Wyoming.

 County Road 152 ends about 1/4 mile from Highway 150 at a green metal gate between two river rock gate posts.
 When you arrive, that gate may be (1) open, or (2) closed but not locked, or (3) closed and locked with a combination lock.
+Jacobsen family members have the combination to that lock.
+The combination changes on January 1st and July 1st of each year.
 Please leave any gate through which you pass while at the ranch exactly as you found it.
-If you are coming to KBR at a time that the gate will be locked, obtain the combination to the lock from an owner of KBR.
+If the gate is locked and you don't know the combination, you can obtain the combination from a Jacobsen family member or Teresa Robinson at (307) 679-5660.

 Interesting Places along